ndierckx/NOVOPlasty/README.md

 Insert size auto     = (yes/no) This will finetune your insert size automatically (Default: yes) Insert Range         = This variation on the insert size, could lower it when the coverage is very high or raise it when the
                        coverage is too low (Default: 1.6).
 Insert Range strict  = Strict variation to resolve repetitive regions (Default: 1.2).
-Use Quality          = It will take in account the quality scores, only use this when reads have low quality, like with the
+Use Quality Scores   = It will take in account the quality scores, only use this when reads have low quality, like with the
                        300 bp reads of Illumina (yes/no)
 </pre>
 </html>